str0zzapreti/pytest-retry/README.md

 Tests which have been retried but eventually pass are counted as both retried and passed, and tests which have been retried but eventually fail are counted as both retried and failed.
 Skipped, xfailed, and xpassed tests are never retried.

+Two pytest stash keys are available to import from the pytest_retry plugin:
+`attempts_key` and `success_key`.
+These keys are used by the plugin to store the number of attempts each item has undergone and whether or not the test passed or failed, respectively.
+(If any stage of setup, call, or teardown fails, a test is considered failed overall).
+These stash keys can be used to retreive these reports for use in your own hooks or plugins.